exasol-labs/exasol-labs-community-edition/README.md

 ### 🍏 VirtualBox (macOS Intel)

-1️⃣ **Install VirtualBox 7.2.4 + Extension Pack**
+1️⃣ **Install or Update to VirtualBox 7.2.4 + VirtualBox Extension Pack**
    - Download both from the [official VirtualBox site](https://www.virtualbox.org/wiki/Downloads).
-   - Follow the on-screen installation steps and grant necessary permissions in *System Preferences > Security & Privacy*.
+   - Install the *Platform Package* **and** the *Extension Pack* (needed for NVMe support).
+   - Follow the on-screen instructions.
+Installation usually takes less than 5 minutes.
-   - 🔁 Reboot your Mac after installation.
+   - 🔁 Reboot your Mac after installation to activate all components.

-2️⃣ **Download the Exasol OVA file**
+2️⃣ **Download the `Exasol_Community_Edition_v8_202xxx_virtualbox.ova`**
-   - Get the **VirtualBox Edition** from the [Exasol Community Edition Download Page](https://www.exasol.com/free-signup-community-edition/).
+   - Get the **Virtualbox Edition (Exasol_Community_Edition_v8_202xxx_virtualbox.ova)** from the [Exasol Community Edition Download Page](https://www.exasol.com/free-signup-community-edition/).
+   - Download size is around 14 GB and should take less than 10 minutes to complete, depending on your internet connection speed.

 3️⃣ **Import the OVA file**
-   - Open **VirtualBox** → *File > Import Appliance*.
+   - Open **VirtualBox** → *File > Import Appliance...* or → *Click the icon on the home screen > Import*.
-   - Choose the `.ova` file and confirm the import with default settings.
+   - Select the downloaded `.ova` file by clicking on the folder icon and click **Finish**.
-   - All optimal parameters are already configured for best performance.
+   - All optimal settings (CPU, RAM, storage, network) are already preconfigured for you.
+No manual configuration needed.
+   - Please do not change any settings of the VM.
+You can raise your Processor/Memory settings to 8 vCPUs, 16 GB RAM at a later stage, the default setting of 4 vCPUs, 8 GB RAM is a good starting point.
+   - The import process usually takes less than 5 minutes to complete.

-4️⃣ **Start the VM**
+4️⃣ **Start the Virtual Machine**
-   - Select the VM and click **Start**.
+   - Select the imported VM and click **Start**.
-   - It will boot and log in automatically.
+   - The VM boots and logs in automatically, performs first-start configuration (IP settings), and starts up the Exasol Database.
+   - If you see the green "RUNNING" status in the terminal window, you are ready to go!
+You can close this window.
+Reopen it at any time by clicking the "Check DB status" icon on the desktop.
+   - The first-start process usually takes less than 2 minutes to complete, all subsequent starts will peform much quicker.
-   - Default credentials (if prompted):
+   - Login to Ubuntu (if required):
      - **Username:** `exasol`
      - **Password:** `exasol`

-✅ You’re ready to experience Exasol Community Edition on macOS Intel.
-(*Apple Silicon support coming soon!*)
+✅ That’s it!
+Within minutes, your Exasol Community Edition will be ready to use.
+Continue with the **Getting Started – First Login & Query** chapter described below.
+💡 **Tip: If you want to stop the VM and the Exasol Database please always use the icon "Shutdown DB & Server" on the desktop to ensure a graceful stop of all components.**

 ---